As political divides, the pandemic, climate change and economic woes reshape society, Americans are increasingly seeking backup plans abroad.

-Americans see it as a win-win scenario: They are not only investing in a worthwhile asset, such as a hotel or spa development with a guaranteed annual return, but they also get to enjoy the freedom to live and work in a Mediterranean country known for its historic villages, picturesque coastlines and old-world vineyards.
+Americans see it as a win-win scenario: They are not only investing in a worthwhile asset, such as a hotel or spa development with a guaranteed annual return, but they also get to enjoy the freedom to live and work in a European country known for its historic villages, picturesque coastlines and old-world vineyards.
 Moreover, Portuguese residency holders also enjoy visa-free access across Europe – a significant benefit after two years of travel restrictions – and can apply for citizenship after five years.

 “We’re seeing a lot of interest in Portugal right now,” says Arton.
 “Investors are choosing Portugal because they find it cost-effective and very attractive.
-I also think many Americans share European values and appreciate the option of living in a Mediterranean country,” says Arton.
+I also think many Americans share European values and appreciate the option of living in a European country,” says Arton.
 “Others have family ties in Europe and want to feel closer to those roots.
 Even if they don’t end up moving there, they feel more secure knowing they have an attractive Plan B for their family.”